Domestic land snails: Achatina. Snail at home, what it needs

 • boiled eggs.

-It should be noted that not all products can be included in the diet of these snails.
-Shellfish should not be fed fried, sweet, or spicy foods.
-Its use will lead to the fact that individuals quickly wither and eventually die.
+It should be noted that not all foods can be included in the diet of these snails.
+Shellfish should not be given fried, sweet or spicy foods.
+Its use will cause the individuals to quickly wither and eventually die.

-Small creatures born in the first days of life should be given pureed carrots, as well as cereals that contain calcium.
-In this case, they will grow healthy, and their shell will be strong.
+In the first days of life, small creatures that are born should be given grated carrots, as well as porridges that contain calcium.
+In this case, they will grow healthy and their shell will be strong.

 Conclusion

-When there is a desire to have a pet at home, then some people choose a cat, others - a parrot.
-And some buy Achatina snails.
+When there is a desire to have a pet at home, some people choose a cat, others choose a parrot.
+And some people buy Achatina snails.
 These pets, living in an apartment with their owner, do not create noise .
-They do not require expensive feed, therefore, everyone can afford to keep Achatins at home.
-Their care consists in maintaining optimal temperature and humidity conditions in the terrarium, as well as in regular feeding.
+They do not require expensive feed, therefore, everyone is capable of keeping Achatina at home.
+Caring for them involves maintaining optimal temperature and humidity conditions in the terrarium, as well as regular feeding.
 If all this is provided, then the mollusks will live happily ever after, delighting their owner.

-Today, people are increasingly choosing to have snails as pets.
-We will give some important tips to ensure proper care for such an exotic creature.
+Today, people are increasingly choosing to keep snails as pets.
+We will give some important tips that will allow you to provide proper care for such an exotic creature.

 Symbol of life

-The snail is the embodiment of evolution: this is how, in the form of a spiral twisted like a shell, our ancestors imagined life, treating these mollusks with reverence.
+The snail is the embodiment of evolution: this is exactly how our ancestors imagined life, in the form of a spiral twisted like a shell, treating these mollusks with reverence.

-Over time, they switched from reverence to the domestication of especially remarkable species, and now snails have completely settled down in city apartments, earning a reputation as the most unassuming pets.
+Over time, they moved from veneration to domestication of especially noteworthy species, and now snails have completely settled down in city apartments, earning a reputation as the most unpretentious pets.

-Once a week, the soil is changed for them, three times a week they are fed, the aquarium is cleaned once every two weeks.
+The soil is changed for them once a week, they are fed three times a week, and the aquarium is cleaned once every two weeks.

-If you forget to give her food due to extreme employment or your own laziness, the snail will calmly hibernate.
+If you forget to give it food because you are extremely busy or your own laziness, the snail will calmly go into hibernation.

-These land mollusks have a good memory: if you are gentle with them, they, like children, will go into your arms.
+These land mollusks have a good memory: if you are gentle with them, they will come into your arms like children.

-Up to a year, the snail grows in growth: the number of turns on its shell also increases.
-The life span of this leisurely creature is approximately 6 years.
+Up to a year, the snail increases in growth: the number of turns on its shell also increases.
+The lifespan of this leisurely creature is approximately 6 years.

 The larger the mollusk, the more in demand it is in the pet market.
-And Achatina, African "emigrants", are out of competition here.
+And Achatina, African “emigrants”, have no competition here.
 It is clear that in the Russian climate, accustomed to heat and high humidity, this creature will not survive.
 But at home he is bred and kept without any problems.

 The most famous types of domestic snails:

 • Achatina fulica.
-Eats everything, very slow, height - 20 cm.
+Eats everything, is very slow, height - 20 cm.
 Prefers solitude.

-• Achatina reticulum.
+• Achatina reticulata.
 More agile, curious and sociable.
-Grows fast.
-Eat whatever they give.
+Rapidly increases in height.
+He eats what they give him.

 • Achatina immaculata.
-Captivity "spurs" the reproductive abilities of this species: individuals regularly reproduce offspring, and do not forget to grow themselves.
+Captivity “spurs up” the reproductive abilities of this species: individuals regularly reproduce and do not forget to grow themselves.

 • Common Achatina.
-Because of the orange shell with stripes, this snail is called the "tiger".
-In nature, it grows up to 30 cm, at home the shell is more modest - just over 20 cm.
+Because of its orange shell with stripes, this snail is called the “tiger”.
+In nature it grows up to 30 cm, while at home the shell is more modest - a little more than 20 cm.

-Usually these gastropods are sent to settle in an aquarium, sometimes in a plastic container.
-The "snail" is tightly covered to retain moisture, but do not block the air, leaving holes in the lid.
-The sun should not shine directly on the dwelling of the mollusk.
+Usually these gastropods are sent to live in an aquarium, sometimes in a plastic container.
+The “snail box” is covered tightly to maintain moisture, but does not block the air, leaving holes in the lid.
+The sun should not shine directly on the mollusk's habitat.

 Achatina needs warmth and moisture.
-The optimum air temperature is 25-30 degrees Celsius.
+The optimal air temperature is 25-30 degrees Celsius.
 Several times a day, the mollusk should be sprayed with warm water (preferably from a spray bottle).
-Adult Achatina themselves are able to take a bath if you do not forget to provide them with a container of water.
+Adult Achatina are able to take a bath on their own if you remember to provide them with a container of water.

 Snails in our house (video)